RoShioLeo/After-the-Drizzle-Document/features/player-temperature.md

   equipped with related items, you can survive in tougher environments(biomes).

   Each point of Cold/Heat Resistance gives you the ability to survive in 1 lower/higher temperature level.

+  In *After the Drizzle* Mod version 0.1.26-Beta and later, a player without armor will gain 1 point of Heat Resistance.

 - Fluids: